-On the 13th of October we were pleased to announce the launch of Xapiri Ground’s first print publication INSTANTE, a project that involved a series of workshops focused on photography and self-documentation with the Indigenous youth from three different communities in the Peruvian Amazon.
+On the 13th of October we were pleased to announce the launch of Xapiri Ground’s first print publication 'Instante', a project that involved a series of workshops focused on photography and self-documentation with the Indigenous youth from three different communities in the Peruvian Amazon.
 These workshops were led by photographers Davis Torres, Tui Anandi, and David Díaz Gonzales with Jack Wheeler and myself.
 Earlier this year in May, we opened the Instante exhibition in our gallery to share these instant photographs which tell the stories of the 37 youth participants and their communities.
 On the night of the book launch, we invited Shipibo-Konibo photographer David Díaz Gonzales to dialogue alongside Jack and myself about the process behind this project and the importance of self-documentation for the youth and their communities today.

-David Díaz Gonzales (left) | Photo: Davis Torres (©2023 Xapiri Ground)
+(left to right) David Díaz Gonzales, Melanie Dizon, Jack Wheeler | Photo: Davis Torres (©2023 Xapiri Ground)

 “Through photography we can show the changes or the process of adaptation that our people and community are going through in this new social context, but from a new outlook, because it is done through the children’s gaze which reflects how they are seeing it and how they are growing up with this new vision that surrounds them.
 Photography helps us to reconstruct our memory and our identity.”
-David Díaz Gonzales

 A photo spread from the "Instante" book | Photo taken by the Bena Jema youth group (©2023 Xapiri Ground)